chhe/livecli/docs/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you do not wish to install Livecli globally on your system it's recommended to use `virtualenv`_ to create a user owned Python environment instead.
+If you do not wish to install Livecli globally on your system it's recommended to use `venv`_ to create a user owned Python environment instead.

 .. code-block:: console

     Creating an environment
-    $ virtualenv ~/myenv
+    $ python3 -m venv ~/myenv

     Activating the environment
     $ source ~/myenv/bin/activate